makerdao/lockstake/README.md

 The LockstakeEngine is the main contract in the set of contracts that implement and support the LSE.
 On a high level, it supports locking MKR in the contract, and using it to:
 * Vote through a delegate contract.
-* Farm NST or SDAO tokens.
+* Farm USDS or SDAO tokens.
-* Borrow NST through a vault.
+* Borrow USDS through a vault.

 When withdrawing back the MKR the user has to pay an exit fee.

-There is also support for locking and freeing NGT instead of MKR.
+There is also support for locking and freeing SKY instead of MKR.

 **System Attributes:**